2022 FIFA World Cup final: Second half

+Extra time

-After the first half of extra time finished without a goal, Messi scored again for Argentina in the second period of extra time when he finished from close range after Lloris had parried a shot from Lautaro Martínez on the right, in what seemed to be the winning goal.
+After first half of extra time finished goalless, notably highlighted by two one-on-one opportunities missed by Lautaro Martínez, Messi scored again for Argentina in the second period of extra time when he finished from close range after Lloris had parried a shot from Lautaro Martínez on the right, in what seemed to be the winning goal.
 However, France was awarded a second penalty in the 118th minute after a shot by Mbappé hit the arm of Gonzalo Montiel.
 Mbappé scored his third goal with his penalty kick to the left, sending Martínez the wrong way and becoming the second player to score a hat-trick in a men's World Cup final after Geoff Hurst for England in 1966.

-In the 123rd minute, with 15 seconds of the extra time to spare and with the score tied at 3–3, a loose ball fell to Kolo Muani at the edge of the box, who with no Argentina defender to stop him, shot low to the right of the goal, however, Emiliano Martínez blocked the shot with his left thigh to take the match to a penalty shootout.
+In the 123rd minute, with 15 seconds of the extra time to spare, a loose ball fell to an unmarked Kolo Muani at the edge of the box, who shot low to the right of the goal; however, Emiliano Martínez blocked the shot with his left shin.
+Argentina counter-attacked immediately, ending with Lautaro Martínez heading wide of the goal from 10 yards.
+France produced one last attack when Mbappé dribbled in the penalty box, passing three Argentina defenders, only for Paulo Dybala to make a timely clearance off the field.
+The referee then blew the final whistle of extra time and the match went to a penalty shoot-out.